nabbisen/apimock-rs/README.md

 ### Designed in mind with

 - Performance
-    - Fast speed
-    - Low memory consumption
+    - Fast speed, low memory consumption.
 - Easy setup/usage
-    - Built as single (and small) executable
+    - Built as single (and small) executable, integrated configuration.
+(No need to write scripts, config-less mode is also supported.)
-    - Integrated configuration
-        - No need to write scripts
-        - Config-less mode is also supported
 - Cross-platform support

 ### Features